s-ayush2903/HS-231-Sociology/Lec3.md

 * Globalization is intensification of socialization

 ## How to inculcate Socio-Imagination
 * A pre-req. for socio-imagination is an ability of a person to make distinctin between _personal trouble_ and _apublic issues_
  * Personal trouble foucses on small group relations.
    * It occurs when valur of an individual is threatened.
    * Ex.: unemploylment, divorce.

  * Public Troubles
    * Affects a large amount of people.
 ----left(to be done)

 ### Relevance of Socio-Imagination
 * With sociological imag. an individual rises above his own miseries and sees them as a consequence of the changes taking place in the society as a whole
 * This makes him to desist from being a victim of self pity that may lead to self destructing tendencies, even suicide.
-* Socio imag. offers for development of _reflexivity_ facilitating to look at societ critically and identify its challenges and opportunities
+* Socio imag. offers for development of _reflexivity_ facilitating to look at societ critically and identify its challenges and opportunities.
-* Relevance->To understand our journey, about ourselves means you're not alone your parts are driven by sociol system and actions in which ouy're living
+* Relevance->To understand our journey, about ourselves means you're not alone your parts are driven by sociol system and actions in which ouy're living.
-*

-* Durkheim wanted to make his country morally and politically strong via consolidation
+* Durkheim wanted to make his country morally and politically strong via consolidation.
 * He qwas against anarchy and social chaos and large part of his study dealt with social order .

 ## Durkheim-IMP!